PrefectHQ/ControlFlow/docs/index.md

 **ControlFlow is a framework for building agentic LLM workflows.**

+LLMs are powerful AI models that can understand and generate human-like text, enabling them to perform a wide range of tasks.
+However, building applications with LLMs can be challenging due to their complexity, unpredictability, and potential for hallucinating or generating irrelevant outputs.

-ControlFlow provides a structured and intuitive way to create complex AI-powered applications while adhering to traditional software engineering best practices.
-The resulting workflows are observable, controllable, and easy to trust.
+ControlFlow provides a structured and intuitive way to create sophisticated agentic workflows while adhereing to traditional software engineering best practices.
+The resulting applications are observable, controllable, and easy to trust.

 !!! question "What's an agentic workflow?"